Maxwell's equations for a region with no charge or current are, in differential form:

 components.
 Since the above equations are coupled, it suffices to

-solve either for the electric field
+solve either for the electric field or magnetic field

 ,